Cippo95/nvidia-fan-control/README.md

 ![fan curve example](./fan_curve_example.png)

+**You need to edit the arrays with the values that you want!**

 ### Self explanatory variables

 I think that the script has self explanatory variables, so it should be easy to understand and debug.

-I may well do a data flow diagram in the future for even more clarity.

-### Fan hysteresis logic
+### Fan hysteresys logic

 It was a nice to have feature so I have implemented a simple fan hysteresis logic, it is controlled by `temperature_hysteresis` variable.